SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: On-Device Implementation of the Social Interaction Detection System

 \section{On-Device Implementation of the Social Interaction Detection System}

-This section describes the on-device implementation of our interaction detection system, focusing on software architecture, model deployment, and runtime considerations for smartwatch-based inference.
+This section focuses on the software architecture, model deployment, and runtime considerations for smartwatch-based inference.
 We primarily used Java for system development, including sensor control, data collection, and temporary on-device storage prior to upload to Amazon S3.
 Python was used for model execution, contextual data handling, and audio feature extraction since it provides a richer ecosystem and supports future system extensions across a wide range of applications.
 To enable interoperability between Java and Python on the smartwatch, we employed the Chaquopy Python SDK\footnote{https://chaquo.com/chaquopy/}.

 For on-device model inference, we used TensorFlow Lite, which supports low-latency execution on resource-constrained devices.
 To ensure compatibility with the Python environment supported by Chaquopy, we aligned library versions used during model development with those available on-device.
-For example, we used scikit-learn version 1.1.3 and NumPy version 1.21.4, which were the latest supported versions in Chaquopy at the start of system development in 2024.